xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 .. rubric:: Step 19

-- repeat Beam Intensity Calibration for all other spot sizes likely to be used - 3,4,5,6,8,9.
+- repeat Beam Intensity Calibration for all other spot sizes likely to be used: 3, 4, 5, 6, 8, 9.

 .. rubric:: Step 20